-You have already built a brand and make great products.
-This means that you most likely already have an eCommerce store, as well as a strong marketing foundation for your brand.
+You have already built a brand and made great products.
+This means that you most likely already have an eCommerce store.
+You may also have a strong marketing foundation for your brand.
 But maybe you’re struggling with the step of making it easy for happy customers to become loyal to your brand through repurchasing.

 One of the biggest hurdles of online shopping is the leap a customer must make between putting your items in their cart and hitting the checkout to actually make the purchase.
 Subscription services can help cultivate the kind of brand loyalty and conversion that makes it easier for customers to press the checkout button.

 A subscription box service is a service that offers recurring physical delivery of niche products as part of a marketing strategy.
-Subscription boxes offer a stable financial model that relies on recurring monthly or quarterly revenue.
+Similar to other types of business that utilize the subscription business model, subscription boxes offer a stable financial model that relies on recurring monthly or quarterly revenue.
 They are also likely to cultivate a unique relationship between your brand and customers, as they sign up to receive products of a similar niche or theme on a regular basis.
 This type of service has become a very popular business model.

 Most of the time when we think of subscription services, we think of curated products from across an industry brought together in a box for picking and choosing.
-However, individual brands are developing in-brand subscription services which send out bits of their seasonal line or other assorted aspects of their brand to keep customers engaged with and using their products.
+However, individual brands are developing in-brand subscription services that send out bits of their seasonal line or other assorted aspects of their brand to keep customers engaged with and using their products.
 Not sure what this looks like?
 Here are a few steps to get started with making your products into a subscription service.

 Put Together an Idea

 You already have a brand with viable products, now it’s time to think about the possibility of whether those products fill a monthly or quarterly need in your customers.
-Your subscription box should offer unique or themed experiences, useful or wanted item, and a fun mail experience.
+Your subscription box should offer unique or themed experiences, useful or wanted items, and a fun mail experience.